 Flip side of the coin

 As an example of unethical and harmful misuse, we have ZetaForge, a no-code tool to “rapidly build and deploy advanced AI pipelines”.
 The video linked above demonstrates how they use their tool to generate a textual description of war scenario images, on which they use a large language model to suggest a course of action to military personnel.
 In their own words, their demonstration pipeline “can be deployed as is, without any modification.”
-I’m not looking forward to a future where we rely on statistical models outputting "As a large language model, I recommend shooting those people. 🔫🤠"
+I’m not looking forward to a future where we rely on statistical models outputting "As a large language model, I recommend opening fire. 🔫🤠"

 as a military strategy to ensure civilian safety.